LucasDelfino92/morrowindsharp/mw#.md

 Disables the "taunt" option in the persuasion menu.
 This does not break the Temple quest where you have to taunt Anhaedra, because that's done with a normal dialogue topic, not through the persuasion menu.
 - [**Realistic Movement Speeds**](https://www.nexusmods.com/morrowind/mods/46248) by OperatorJack
 Modifies movement speeds when strafing or backpedalling so that they are more realistic.
 NPCs and player alike will no longer be able to fire volleys of arrows while running backwards to safety.
 Movement direction is now tactically important.
+- [**Service Requirements Lore**](https://www.nexusmods.com/morrowind/mods/45567) by Vanhikes and dungeom
+Adds rank requirements to access faction services.
+  - In the BAIN installer, tick **Service Requirements Lore** only.
 - [**Sneaky Strike**](https://www.nexusmods.com/morrowind/mods/48317) by VitruvianGuar
 Modifies critical strike coefficient depending on the weapon you use.
 - [**Ownership Overhaul**](https://www.nexusmods.com/morrowind/mods/48051) by Necrolesian